adobeio/adobeio-documentation/README.md

 To perform a webhook health check:

-1. Check that events are sent to and received by Adobe I/O event receiver (the AEM ingress adapater).
+1. Check that events are sent to and received by Adobe I/O Event receiver (the AEM ingress adapater).
 To do this, execute the Health Check tagged with **eventproxy, eventreceiver**.

       ![check webhook evre](https://user-images.githubusercontent.com/29133525/32862094-25ec6fb6-ca14-11e7-9421-be357007bb8c.png)